Effects of the dipolar interaction on the equilibrium morphologies of a single supramolecular magnetic filament in bulk: Results and discussion

 \subsection{Properties of open structures}

 We have shown that two different regimes are found for open structures.
-In order to understand this behavior, we have analyzed in the first place the degree of alignment of the dipoles with the chain backbone.
+In order to understand these regimes and determine at which point the model becomes representative of a ferromagnetic behavior, we have analyzed in the first place the degree of alignment of the dipoles with the chain backbone.
 This alignment can be easily calculated by means of the bond-dipole alignment modulus, $A$, defined as \cite{sanchez11a}:

-where $\hat \mu_i$ is a unit vector parallel to the dipolar moment of bead $i$ and $\hat{b}_{i-1,i+1}$ is again a unit vector parallel to the displacement vector between the centers of the beads $i-1$ and $i+1$.
+where $\hat \mu_i$ is a unit vector parallel to the dipolar moment of bead $i$ and $\hat{b}_{i-1,i+1}$ is the unit vector parallel to the displacement vector between the centers of the beads $i-1$ and $i+1$.
 We expect that for any given equilibrium configuration found in our system this simple parameter will take values from 1/2 to 1.
-The value 1/2 will correspond to a distribution of dipole orientations completely uncorrelated with the chain backbone and the value 1 to a configuration with all dipoles perfectly aligned with it.
-Figure \ref{fig:bonddipole} shows the average and fluctuations of this parameter as a function of $\lambda$ for every chain length: a transition-like behavior for $\langle A \rangle$ around $\lambda \sim 1.5$ can be observed, with a relatively abrupt jump from the fully uncorrelated state into a highly correlated one and a very weak dependence on the chain length.
-For high values of $\lambda$, the parameter is observed to remain monotonically approaching 1.
+The value 1/2 corresponds to a distribution of dipole orientations completely uncorrelated with the chain backbone, whereas the value 1 is associated to a configuration in which all dipoles are perfectly aligned with it.
+Figure \ref{fig:bonddipole} shows the average and fluctuations of this parameter as a function of $\lambda$ for every chain length.
+From a fully uncorrelated state at $\lambda=0$, the alignment of the dipoles grows quickly with $\lambda$ up to $\langle A \rangle \sim 0.95$ at $\lambda \sim 5$, to smoothly approach to its maximum value $\langle A \rangle =1$ afterwords.
+For all cases, the fluctuations show an absolute maximum at around $\lambda \sim 1.6$, but neither the average nor the fluctuations exhibit any significant dependence on the chain length.